maheshm255/B4U/Pods/Target Support Files/Pods-bro4u/Pods-bro4u-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## FirebaseAnalytics

+Copyright 2016 Google Inc.

-## GGLInstanceID
+## FirebaseInstanceID

-Copyright 2015 Google Inc.
+Copyright 2016 Google Inc.

 ## Google

-Copyright 2015 Google Inc.
+Copyright 2016 Google Inc.

 ## GoogleAppUtilities

 Copyright 2015 Google Inc.

 ## GoogleAuthUtilities

-Copyright 2015 Google Inc.

-## GoogleCloudMessaging

-Copyright 2015 Google Inc.

-## GoogleIPhoneUtilities

 Copyright 2015 Google Inc.